leekelleher/umbraco-contentment/docs/editors/icon-picker.md

 The main field is **Default icon**, with this you can define the default icon for the property.

-> _Fun fact: This field uses a pre-configured Icon Picker to select the default icon._

-There is also an option to **hide the label** on the property itself.
-Selecting this option will hide the property's label and description, display the editor in full width of the content property panel.

 ### How to use the editor?